 Founded in 1920

 Headquartered in Hiroshima, Mazda is a leading Japanese multinational automotive company.
-Its biggest market is the United States, China, and Japan.
+Its biggest markets are the United States, China, and Japan.

 While the company was founded in 1920, it didn’t produce its first vehicle until 1931, which was a small three-wheeled truck.
 From the 1930s to the 1950s, it manufactured many commercial vehicles and trucks.
 In 1960, the company introduced its first passenger car, the R360.
 It became an instant hit, allowing Mazda to compete with big players in the automotive industry.